gpbl/isomorphic500/README.md

 ## Development

-You should be able to develop the app just by writing the React components in the [components](app/components) directory, and forget about the server side.
+You should be able to develop the app just by writing the React components in the [components](app/components) directory, and (mostly) forget about the server side.

 Routes are a key part of the app: read the [react-router](https://github.com/rackt/react-router) documentation to understand how the routes handlers work.
 You change the routes in [routes/react-routes.jsx](app/routes/react-routes.jsx).